Memory-Enhancing Herbs: Nature's Tools for a Sharper Mind

 - Strain and cool completely.

-- Add essential oil if using.
+- Add essential oil if using for stronger aroma.

-- Pour into spray bottle.
+- Pour into a clean spray bottle.

 Ashwagandha Root